ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * 0-23: Standards Action
 * 24-255: Specification Required

-Any new cipher suites MUST provide authentication, integrity, and SHOULD provide confidentiality protection.
+For registration requests in this registry under "Specification Required", the Designated Expert SHOULD verify that new cipher suites provide authentication and integrity protection, and that confidentiality protection is provided unless the specification justifies why it is not needed.

 ## TEEP Freshness Mechanism Registry